sunfounder/sunfounder-uno-and-mega-kit/docs/source/simple_creation_answer_machine_uno.rst

       {

-         if(b4State == 0) //confirm that the button4 is pressed.
-One pin of the
+         if(b4State == 0)
-  button is connected to pin 9, the other pin is connected to GND, and when the button is pressed, pin 9 is pulled low.
+         /*confirm that the button4 is pressed.
+One pin of the button is connected to pin 9, the other pin is connected to GND, and when the button is pressed, pin 9 is pulled low.*/

          {